 Supplemental Order - To find out the debtor’s income and assets

 After judgment, you may have the debtor ordered into court to answer questions about the debtor’s property, income and assets.
-To begin this procedure, you will need to complete the Identifying the Judgment Debtor’s Property packet.
+To begin this procedure, you will need to complete an Ex Parte Motion for Hearing to Identify Judgement Debtor’s Property Packet.

 File it with the court and the clerk will set a date for the debtor’s appearance.
 The debtor must be served with the Order by a Sheriff or Constable at least 5 business days in advance.
 You are responsible for the costs.
 You must also appear on the designated date to handle the questioning.